Joe Budden: Broadcasting career (2017–present)

 On April 17, 2017, Budden began co-hosting Everyday Struggle, a daily morning show for Complex, with DJ Akademiks and Nadeska Alexis.
 On June 25, 2017, during the BET Awards pre-show, Budden and his co-hosts conducted an interview with Atlanta rap group Migos, where tensions rose between Budden and Migos member Takeoff after DJ Akademiks questioned his absence on Migos' 2016 hit single Bad and Boujee.
 Budden walked off set and a momentary standoff occurred between himself and the group.
 Migos member Quavo referred to Joe Budden in the song "Ice Tray", saying "If a nigga hatin' call him Joe Budden".
 Budden left the show in December 2017.

 On May 14, 2018, Budden announced a partnership with Sean Combs and his media company Revolt, creating and producing the talk show State of the Culture, which premiered on September 10, 2018.
 Budden would co-host with rapper and fellow Love & Hip Hop co-star Remy Ma.
 During the summer of 2018, The Joe Budden Podcast began touring, with live performances through the United States.
 During this time, he officially announced that he was retiring from rapping.
 In August 2018, Budden signed a deal to bring his podcast to Spotify and expand the show to a bi-weekly schedule, with new episodes every Wednesday and Saturday.
 On August 27, 2020, Budden announced he was leaving Spotify at the end of his contract over a financial disagreement with the streaming service.

 In November 2018, Budden returned to Love & Hip Hop: New York in season nine.
 The next year, he returned for the show's tenth anniversary season.

-On February 3, 2021, Budden announced that he is bringing exclusive content from his podcast to crowdfunding service Patreon.
+On February 3, 2021, Budden announced that he was no longer with Spotify and is bringing exclusive content from his podcast to crowdfunding service Patreon.
 He also announced that he would be joining Patreon's board as Creator Equity Advisor with the goal to address "everything that's wrong with the monetization system for creators."